 TAG IPv6 Dashboard

-The TAG dashboard includes a menu to invoke detailed TCP IPv6 connection information and summary overview of TCP connections in the currently opened and processed trace file.
+The TCP Analytics GUI (TAG) IPv6 Dashboard includes a menu to invoke detailed TCP IPv6 connection information and summary overview of TCP connections in the currently opened and processed trace file.
 The window is resizable to adjust column width.
 Columns can be sorted by clicking on the column header.